 Белоречка Козя Извара

-This traditional product dates back to a time before refrigeration as a way to collect and preserve milk throughout the year for periods when it would not be available.
-It should not be confused with curd that is made in the process of cheesemaking that is popularly called izvara in Bulgaria.
-The use of this term for Kozya izvara possibly refers to the process of boiling down (from the word izvaryavane/изваряване) used in the creation of this product.
+This traditional product dates back to a time before refrigeration and was a way to collect and preserve milk throughout the year for periods when it would not be available.
+The izvara from Bela Rechka is different from the curd commonly found in other parts of the country, due to the length of time it takes to obtain enough milk for a batch.
+The fermentation process gives it a distinct flavor, and izvara from Bela Rechka is brown, due to the caramelization.
+The name “izvara” possibly refers to the process of boiling down (from the word izvaryavane/изваряване) used in the creation of this product.
 Kozya izvara has historically been produced in Bela Rechka, but also in neighboring villages.
 It is mainly made for personal or family consumption, but since the early 2000s has also been promoted on a small scale particularly at the recently created Goat Milk Festival.
-However, depopulation and the abandonment of villages in the region threaten the traditional know-how connected with making typical foods like Kozya izvara, and if not passed on to future generations, this dairy product may be lost.
+However, depopulation and the abandonment of villages in the region threaten the traditional knowledge connected with making typical foods like kozya izvara, and if not passed on to future generations, this dairy product may be lost.